mtorpey/wooden-ships/2-basic.md

     ratio, the prisoners immediately take over the ship, and the prize crew becomes prisoners.
 10. The captured ship assumes the quality of the prize crew.
-11. If a ship with a prize crew on board is fired upon, take all \"odd\" crew square losses (i.e., the first, third, fifth, etc. losses) that occurs in a Combat Phase from the prize crew and all \"even\" losses from the prisoners.
+11. If a ship with a prize crew on board is fired upon, take all "odd" crew square losses (i.e., the first, third, fifth, etc. losses) that occurs in a Combat Phase from the prize crew and all "even" losses from the prisoners.
 Remember that ships with all hull squares marked out cannot be fired upon.
-12. Ships which have \"surrendered by striking\" may never fire their guns nor sail even if captured.
+12. Ships which have "surrendered by striking" may never fire their guns nor sail even if captured.
 The prize crew can melee.
 13. Ships that surrender automatically become friendly.
 14. If at any time a ship which has surrendered other than by striking